gnzng/gnzng/README.md

 ### hi!

- 🧲 working on magnets at Uni Duisburg-Essen
+ 🧲 currently working on magnets at Uni Duisburg-Essen

- 🐍 learning python
+ 🐍 learning python and data science

  📉 interested in finance

- 📫 gnzng@protonmail.ch
+ 📫 hi@gnzng.me